 Defining the brand identity

-A robust food branding strategy focuses on solid brand identity because It shapes how consumers perceive the product.
+A robust food branding strategy focuses on solid brand identity because it shapes how consumers perceive the product.
 A strong brand identity communicates your brand personality and aligns with your brand values, creating an emotional connection with your audience.

 For example, consider Oatly, which emphasizes sustainability and transparency in its corporate identity.
 This positioning resonates with environmentally conscious consumers, driving loyalty and increasing sales.
 A distinctive brand identity helps companies distinguish themselves in a crowded market, boost revenue, and foster lasting customer relationships.